 Garlic powder.
 Granulated dried garlic powder is delicious—don’t skimp!

 Dried oregano.
-One of the best dried herbs for white meat: chicken, turkey, pork.
+One of the best dried herbs for white meat: chicken, turkey, or pork.

 Paprika.
 Any paprika will do, spicy or mild.
 Smoked paprika is exceptionally delicious.

 Dried Rosemary.
 If the rosemary leaves are left whole, run them through a spice grinder or chop them up finely with a chef’s knife.
 They’ll blend into the rub better.

 Brown sugar.
 A little sweetness goes a long way to make the other flavors pop!
 Chicken rub with brown sugar is delicious.

 Salt and pepper.
 Kosher salt— which is less “salty” than table salt— and freshly ground black or white pepper are great in this rub.

 P.S.
 If you want to make a spicy grilled chicken rub, add some ground cayenne pepper.
 But remember, a little goes a long way!